DannyBoyNYC/5-D3-bar-chart/readme.md

 We can also tell our generator that we want it to aim for a specific number of bins.
 When we create our bins, we won't necessarily get this exact amount, but it should be close.

 Let's aim for 13 bins — this should make sure we have enough granularity to see the shape of our distribution without too much noise.
-Keep in mind that the number of bins is the number of thresholds + 1.
+The number of bins is the number of thresholds + 1.

 ```js
 const binsGenerator = d3